Infrared lamps: design and wellbeing

 Rooms or objects can be heated by contact, by either convection or conduction, or by heating without contact.

 Infrared (IR) lamps use non-contact heating, carried out by irradiation and radiation with IR wavelengths of varying lengths.
-The types of infrared rays can be short wave (IR – A), medium wave (IR – B) or long wave (IR – C).
+This types of infrared rays can be short wave (IR – A), medium wave (IR – B) or long wave (IR – C).
 The object irradiated by the heat source, in this case the infrared lamp, absorbs at least 92% of the energy supplied by the source.
-The process can be optimized in terms of efficiency if the object to be heated has an absorption coefficient that is comparable to the action spectrum of the lamp used.
+This process can be optimized in terms of efficiency if the object to be heated has an absorption coefficient that is comparable to the action spectrum of the lamp used.

 Although the lamps are named according to the type of wave they emit, long, medium or short, in reality the transmitted waves are never of one single type, but have varying wavelengths.
 They can be: